Gael-Lopes-Da-Silva/DependedVSCode/README.md

-    "depended.rust.display": true, // Turn on or off dependencies icons for rust "depended.php.display": true, // Turn on or off dependencies icons for php "depended.python.display": true, // Turn on or off dependencies icons for python }
+    "depended.rust.display": true, // Turn on or off dependencies icons for rust "depended.php.display": true, // Turn on or off dependencies icons for php "depended.python.display": true, // Turn on or off dependencies icons for python "depended.javascript.stable": false, // Only show stable version when fetch latest version for javascript "depended.rust.stable": false, // Only show stable version when fetch latest version for rust "depended.php.stable": false, // Only show stable version when fetch latest version for php "depended.python.stable": false, // Only show stable version when fetch latest version for python }
 ~~~